 In 2007, Congress passed the America COMPETES (Creating Opportunities to Meaningfully Promote Excellence in Technology, Education, and Science) Act, which required that "each institution that applies for financial assistance from the National Science Foundation (NSF) for science and engineering research or education describe in its grant proposal a plan to provide appropriate training and oversight in the responsible and ethical conduct of research to undergraduate students, graduate students, and postdoctoral researchers participating in the proposed research project.''

 For every grant it holds from the National Science Foundation, Linfield College must show that it has provided all relevant personnel with adequate training on the responsible conduct of research.
 For each NSF award, participating members must show proof of having taken the appropriate training module through National Ethics Center Ethics CORE Beta, a website that provides online tutorials on the responsible conduct of research.
-The Associate Dean for Curriculum, Assessment and Development at Linfield College will be responsible for creating user accounts, and for certifying that grant personnel have completed the requisite training within the time frame specified in listed below.
+The Grant Administrator at Linfield College will be responsible for creating user accounts, and for certifying that grant personnel have completed the requisite training within the time frame specified in listed below.

 In order to address the RCR requirement, Linfield has adopted the following policy, which applies to all grants from the National Science Foundation.